srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_15-remotely-monitor-and-control-devices.md

     Once you have saved the information to a location where you can find it easily, you will be ready to continue with the lab.

-### Exercise 2: Write Code to Send and Receive Telemetry
+### Exercise 2: Review Code to Send and Receive Telemetry

-In this exercise, you will be creating the simulated device app (for the sensor-th-0055 device) that sends telemetry to your IoT Hub.
+In this exercise, you will be completing the simulated device app (for the sensor-th-0055 device) that sends telemetry to your IoT Hub.

 #### Task 1: Open a simulated device that generates telemetry